jasongoodwin/topics/README.md

 You should see the responses.

-Kick up a couple consoles and test this!
+Kick up a couple of consoles and test this!
 Benchmarks pending still but this project should be able to handle a lot of load.

 ## Protocol